 Art of mixing typefaces

 A clever combination of typefaces goes a long way in improving the quality of your design.
 This is a skill that every designer should know.
 Mixing typefaces is like making a salad.
-You need a proper mix of size, texture and color to achieve the perfect match of elements in your design.
+You need a proper mix of size, texture and colour to achieve the perfect match of elements in your design.
 Mixing typefaces doesn’t have to be complicated.
 You can start your design by giving each font a role to play.

 Kerning might sound like a new term but in its simplest form, it is the space between two letters.
 To stand out from the crowd, you need to learn kerning and use it to your advantage.
 Most designers rely on kerning tables to get the best solution when working on page layout.
 However, you need little or no kerning at all to achieve the best results.